menu

 Lincoln Park Northeast is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-Lincoln Park Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Lincoln Park Northeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Lincoln Park Northeast neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built before 1940.

-Lincoln Park Northeast has a 10.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 66.0% of American neighborhoods).
-Most vacant housing here is vacant year round.
-This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
-Either way, if you live here, you may find many of the homes or apartments are empty.
+Lincoln Park Northeast has a 14.0% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 77.7% of American neighborhoods).
+A relatively large percentage of housing here is seasonally occupied (8.3%), which can occur in some markets dominated by colleges or vacation homes.
+If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

 Notable & Unique Neighborhood Characteristics